 HubSpot vs Marketo vs Pardot: What is the Best Marketing Automation Tool?

 While there is no perfect marketing automation tool for every business, popular choices include HubSpot, Marketo, and Pardot for all-encompassing marketing needs.
 There are other tools specific to individual marketing channels, like Sprout Social and Hootsuite for social media marketing automation, and Constant Contact and Mailchimp for email automation – so a focused marketing automation tool may be the best fit if you’re aiming to automate one specific aspect of your marketing.

 HubSpot marketing automation software was initially the most popular option for SMBs, but now has tailor-made options for Enterprise organizations.
-Plus, it was recently named the top marketing automation software for enterprise organizations based on G2 Crowd reviews.
+Boasting number one in market share for marketing automation software, HubSpot was also recently named the top marketing automation software for enterprise organizations based on G2 Crowd reviews.

 Key features include: